ExpressGateway/express-gateway.io/docs/configuration/index.md

 One key feature of Express Gateway is that configuration is completely separate from the static code used to run the gateway.

-All configuration is centralized and can be found in the `/config` directory of the main Express Gateway folder.
+All configuration is centralized and can be found in the `/config` directory of the main Express Gateway directory.

 Configuration is divided into different levels: